paulkarpenko/us-code-ui/uscode/title-30-mineral-lands-and-mining/chapter-025-surface-mining-control-and-reclamation.md

 Section 10 of the Federal Advisory Committee Act, referred to in subsec. (f), is section 10 of Pub.
 L. 92–463, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Codification
-Section was enacted as part of the Mining and Mineral Resources Research Institute Act of 1984, and not as part of the Surface Mining Control and Reclamation Act of 1977 which comprises this chapter.
+Section was enacted as part of the Mining and Mineral Resources Institutes Act, and not as part of the Surface Mining Control and Reclamation Act of 1977 which comprises this chapter.

 #### Prior Provisions
 A prior section 1229, Pub.
 L. 95–87, title III, § 309, Aug.
 3, 1977, 91 Stat.
 455, contained provisions similar to this section covering fiscal years 1978 through 1984.